It’s Valentines’ Day, here again, the day to celebrate love in all it’s forms, and I have an always-current love letter to the world to share.

 I dedicate my February, particularly the 14th.

-ps – does my storytelling resonate?
+Ps – does my storytelling resonate?
 Are you longing to notice and feel more?
-Join me for 11 weeks of creative unwinding in Personal Mythmaking.
+Take my transformational memoir-writing course, the Art of Personal Mythmaking.